msawant060/AWS-CSA/Virtual Private Cloud/Components.md

   - **VPC are region specific.
 For mutiple regions,, create different VPCs.**

 * Route Table
-  - It's a table consisting of certain rules known as routes, that determines where the traffic is directed.
+  - It's a table conscontains a set of rules known as routes, that determines where the traffic is directed.
   - Every subnet should have a route table.
   - More than one subnet can have a same route table.
   - Whenever you create a subnet, it assosiated with a main route table, when you don't assosiated with the specific route table.